Multiple sclerosis: Immune dysregulation

-MS usually begins when some of the immune cells known as T-cells and B-cells erroneously attack the body's own nervous system.
-T-cells and B-cells, as far as we know, do not attack the body's own cells, and so they release signals that will cause the central nervous system to become inflamed.
-This inflammation leads to the damage that we observe in MS. Damage In MS, some B cells may be involved, and some support this B-cell theory by citing the presence of certain antibodies (oligoclonal IgG bands) that are found in the spinal fluid of most MS patients and are often used to help confirm the diagnosis.
+MS usually begins when immune cells known as T cells and B cells erroneously attack the body's own nervous system by releasing signals that cause inflammation in brain and other neurological tissues.
+This is supported by the presence of certain antibodies (oligoclonal IgG bands) commonly found in the spinal fluid of people with MS. Although T cells have been considered to be the major contributors to the inflammatory demyelination occurring in MS, recent studies indicate that B cells also play a significant role in the pathogenesis of this disease.

-Infectious agents
+Epstein-Barr virus

-Early evidence suggested the association between several viruses with human demyelinating encephalomyelitis, and the occurrence of demyelination in animals caused by some viral infections.
-One such virus, Epstein-Barr virus (EBV), can cause infectious mononucleosis and infects about 95% of adults, though only a small proportion of those infected later develop MS. A study of more than 10 million US military members compared 801 people who developed MS to 1,566 matched controls who did not.
+The Epstein-Barr virus (EBV) infects about 90 to 95% of adults and can cause infectious mononucleosis.
+A study of more than 10 million US military members compared 801 people who developed MS to 1,566 matched controls who did not.
 The study found a 32-fold increased risk of MS development following EBV infection.
 It did not find an increased risk after infection with other viruses, including the similar cytomegalovirus.
-These findings strongly suggest that EBV plays a role in MS onset, although EBV alone may be insufficient to cause it.
+These findings strongly suggest that EBV is necessary for MS onset, although EBV alone may be insufficient to cause it.

 The nuclear antigen of EBV, which is the most consistent marker of EBV infection across all strains, has been identified as a direct source of autoreactivity in the human body.
-These antigens appear more likely to promote autoimmunity in vitamin D-deficient persons.
-The exact nature of this relationship is poorly understood.
+These antigens appear more likely to promote autoimmunity in vitamin D deficient persons.
+The EBV protein EBNA1 shares similarities with three human proteins, including the brain protein GlialCAM.
+Because of molecular mimicry, the immune system in MS mistakenly may attack these proteins.
+Two are part of the nervous system, while the third is a "guardian molecule" which protects the body against autoimmunity.